slowernews/wisdom-tldr/chapters/chapter_3_action.md

 	RISK = THREATS x VULNERABILITIES

-> *"Risk is what's left over when you think you've thought of everything."
+> *"Risk is what’s left over when you think you’ve thought of everything."
 -- Carl Richards*

 > *"Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve."